theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adjust-currency-decimals.md

 For more information to choose the currency/unit field from the target structure, see [SAP Help: Amount and Quantity Fields Must Reference Currencies and Units](https://help.sap.com/doc/a7b666550852bd7de10000000a44538d/700_SFIN20%20006/en-US/f77ecb53f0f67314e10000000a174cb4.html) and the below mentioned Related Links.

-In the following example, the SAP standard field EKPO~NETPR (Net Order Value in PO Currency) of the Data Element Attrributes is referenced to determine the correct decimal places based on the currency unit of measure EKKO~WAERS (Currency Key).
+In the following example, the SAP standard field EKPO~NETPR (Net Order Value in PO Currency) of the Data Element Attrributes is referenced to determine the correct decimal places

+based on the currency unit of measure EKKO~WAERS (Currency Key).

+### Data Element Attribute - Field EKPO~NETPR

 ![Data Element Attributes](/img/contents/xu/adjust-currency-decimals/data-element-attribute-specification.png){:class="img-responsive"}